proc7ts/fun-events/README.md

 `EventSender`
 -------------

-An event sender interface has only one method accepting an event receiver to register.
-Once this method called, the receiver will start receiving the events until their supply is cut off.
+An event sender interface has only one method returning an `OnEvent` instance.
+The latter can be used to register an event receiver.
+The registered event receiver starts receiving upcoming events until the returned event supply is cut off.

-The event receiver registrar method typically implements an `OnEvent` interface - a function augmented with handy methods.
+The `OnEvent` is an `EventSender` implementation itself.
+It has additional event processing methods.
 To convert a plain event receiver registration function to `OnEvent`, an `onEventBy()` function can be used.

 ### `OnEvent.once()`